Search Easy Food Dehydrating

 NOTE: There has been a health-scare recently (late December of 2023) regarding a disease in Venison.
 Please heed any warnings prior to cooking and eating venison!

-There are a number of different ways to perfect dried meat.
+There are a number of ways to perfect dried meat.
 The most popular method is to use a dehydrator, but you can also dry meat in the oven or even in the sun.

 Whichever method you choose, be sure to follow the instructions carefully to ensure that the meat is properly dehydrated.
 Yes, I know the sun cannot provide directions on dehydration... ;-)